AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2019-08-13-operating-system-scheduling-algorithms.md

 - C's turnaround time = `14s - 5s = 9s`
 - Mean turnaround time = `(12s + 6s + 9s) / 3 = 9s`

+{% aside %}
-> **Question**: What would happen at `t = 2s` if A instead had a priority level of `2`?
+  What would happen at `t = 2s` if A instead had a priority level of `2`?
 Answer: A would still run from `t = 0s` to `t = 2s` because there are no other processes present during that time.
 However, as soon as B arrives at `t = 2s`, we have a higher priority queue that must be attended to.
 Therefore, A's remaining work will be put on hold until B finishes.
+{% endaside %}

 ### Proportionate Scheduling (P)